Lekwungen: Douglas Treaties

 The Lekwungen were one of the few First Nations in BC to have a treaty with the British.
 Sir James Douglas, governor of the Vancouver Island colony, negotiated a treaty with the Lekwungen in 1850.

-Recently the Lekwungen considered that the government of British Columbia had failed to honour the 1850 treaty and commenced a legal action against the province and the Government of Canada for redress.
+The Lekwungen considered that the government of British Columbia had failed to honour the 1850 treaty and commenced a legal action against the province and the Government of Canada for redress.
 A settlement of the action was announced in November 2006 by Songhees Chief Robert Sam, the federal Minister of Indian Affairs and Northern Development, Jim Prentice, and the provincial Minister of Aboriginal Relations and Reconciliation, Mike de Jong.

 Esquimalt First Nation

 They were signatories of the Douglas Treaties as the Kosapsum. x̣ʷiméɫǝɫ (Esquimalt) is the term which was originally used to describe the specific location of a group of Songhees people living near the mouth of the Mill Stream at the head of present-day Esquimalt Harbour. x̣ʷiméɫǝɫ was translated by J. W. McKay during the negotiation of the Douglas Treaties as meaning “a place of gradually shoaling”.
 Over time, the term “Esquimalt” came to be applied more generally to the harbour area and to a group of people living at the village known as Kalla, located on the northern shore of Plumper Bay (archaeological site DcRu-36).
 The contemporary Esquimalt Nation comprises descendants of the signatories of the Kosapsum Treaty, rather than the original group of individuals after whom the name originated.
 This latter group signed a distinct treaty known as the Whyomilth (Esquimalt) Treaty.